UofT-DSI/onboarding/onboarding_documents/submissions.md

 In a real project, the `main` branch represents the stable, deployable version of the project.
 Feature development, bug fixes, and experiments are done in separate branches to ensure `main` remains clean and reliable.

 To update your `main` branch so it no longer includes your assignment changes, follow one of the options listed below.

-The commands listed below are for restoring main branch of `shell` repository to the original state.
+The commands listed below are for restoring the `main` branch of `shell` repository to its original state.

-**Option 1**
+### **Option 1**

-(If you want to reset the `main` branch to match the `upstream` version)
+If you want to reset the `main` branch to match the `upstream` version:

 1. Add upstream to remote: `git remote add upstream https://github.com/UofT-DSI/shell.git`